 Osaka World Expo: what does the Monaco Pavilion look like?

 1873, Universal Exhibition in Vienna.
-Under the reign of Prince Charles III, the Principality participated for the first time in these international events organised in the world's largest cities.
+Under the reign of Prince Charles III, the Principality took part for the first time in these international events held in the world's major cities.

 World Expo 2025 Osaka Kansai is being held under the general theme "Designing the society of the future, Imagining our life tomorrow", with the Principality opting for the "Connecting lives" angle.
 Comprising several buildings, the Pavilion is surrounded by a garden and highlights the Principality's environmental commitments.